 6-7 Months Old

-At this point, you can transplant the desert roses into bigger 8-inch individual pots for the roots to grow out more.
+At this point, you can transplant the desert roses into bigger individual pots for the roots to grow out more.
 Again, we leave no air pockets in the new soil.

 With the same idea, you check the soil & if it's bone dry, give your plants some water.
 You can also look at their leaves.
 If the leaves are quite curled, pale & the caudex is a bit shrunk, then your plants may be thirsty.

-If your leaves are turning yellow or you see spots popping up on the caudex, it is a sign of overwater.
+If your leaves are turning yellow or you see spots popping up on the caudex, it is a sign of overwatering.
 This may cause root rot.
 When you see this, cut the water amount immediately.
 Cut out the rotted part, let it dry out under the sun for several days & replant the adenium into the soil.

 1 Year Old

+Congrats, you & your adenium have made it this far!
 Desert roses grown from seeds are usually healthier than those grown from cuttings.
 Thus, many can produce flowers within the first & a half year.
 During this growing phase, make sure you give them lots of water, especially if you live in a very hot climate.

 When leaves are getting bigger, you can water them every three days.
 When flowers start forming, water them daily.
 Always remember to have a well-draining soil so water can exit out easily.